redpanda-data/connect/website/docs/guides/bloblang/about.md

 # Out: {"new_doc":{"type":"baz"}}
 ```

-This is a called a bracketed mapping and within it the context changes to the path value it is added to, therefore in the above example `this` within the brackets refers to the contents of `this.thing`.
+Opening brackets on a field begins a query where the context of `this` changes to value of the path it is opened upon, therefore in the above example `this` within the brackets refers to the contents of `this.thing`.

 ## Literals